Shelley Berman Dies At 92: Legendary Comic Received Emmy Nomination For ‘Curb Your Enthusiasm’ Role

 “I was nervous about that record, because I thought no one would want to see me anymore if they could just play it,” Berman said in 2003.
 “Then, after it came out, I went to play a show on Sunset Boulevard, and there was a line around the block!
 I told my wife, ‘I can buy two suits now.'”

 Shelley Berman went on to release several more albums and appeared in dozens of TV shows and movies throughout his career, culminating in a 2008 Emmy nomination for his role on Curb Your Enthusiasm.
-Many top comedians credit Berman as an influence on their own careers, with some, including Marc Maron, paying their respects to the late comedian on Twitter.
+Many top comedians credit Berman as an influence on their own careers, with some, including Marc Maron and Steve Martin, paying their respects to the late comedian on Twitter.

 Shelley Berman has hung up the phone.
 RIP.
 The guy who inspired me to sit.
 Great comic.